Case Law

 1

-Court of Appeal Grenoble
+Court of Appeal Grenoble (under appeal)

 In the case of illegal shooting of a white-tailed sea eagle (Haliaeetus albicilla), known as “Morzine”, a hunter was sentenced to a four-month suspended prison term and fined up to €1,000 for other hunting offences.
 Additional penalties included the publication of the judgment in hunting journals, a three-year ban on carrying firearms, the suspension of his hunting license for three years, and the confiscation of weapons and ammunition.